 Simple Strategies To Try At Home

 Even without direct intervention with a trained OT, there are many simple strategies that you can try at home to help kids with sensory issues.
 Particularly if you’re dealing with a child who needs more sensory input.
 The absolute easiest one is deep pressure.
 If your child seems overly worked up, try giving him a big bear hug.
 Meaning an all-body hug with a very tight squeeze that lasts a bit longer than normal.
-Or, try squeezing different parts of his body – like squeezing his arms firmly in different spots moving from forearms up to shoulder.
-(All done in a low key fun manner.)
+Or, try squeezing different parts of his body – like squeezing his arms firmly in different spots moving from forearms up to the shoulder.
+(All done in a low-key fun manner.)